 JCT does promote collaborative contracts, and NEC suggests it provides a successful partnering and collaborative suite of documents.
 They are also predicated on declarations that the parties act ‘in good faith’, in ‘a spirit of mutual trust and co-operation’ or ‘trust and respect’.

 So why are we still seeing disputes?
 I believe it’s because these declarations are so much window dressing and in the main are not enforced by the courts.

-I do not see that NEC, as used, is truly collaborative – and I don’t believe the industry does either.
-We could still wait and see if the promoted benefits are real or imagined as people more familiar and comfortable with using them.
-But if the increase in disputes is anything to go by, they are not currently achieving the desired outcomes.
+I don’t believe NEC, as it is currently used, is truly collaborative – and I don’t believe the industry does either.
+We could still wait and see if the advertised benefits are real or fictitious as people become more familiar and comfortable with them.
+However, if the rise in disputes is any indication, they are not currently yielding the desired results.

-While I advocate use of the written word, documented collaboration will only go so far.
-A document cannot force parties to co-operate and, in reality, will fall down when there are provisions in the agreement allowing one party to subjugate the other.
-Real collaboration takes some to work out and needs early input from everyone in the supply chain.
-If all parties were to engage early, provide constructive input, and relay that to the draftsman, there would be fewer changes and delays.
+While I advocate for the use of written communication, documented collaboration can only go so far.
+A document cannot compel parties to cooperate and, in fact, will fail if the agreement contains provisions that allow one party to subjugate the other.
+True collaboration takes time and requires early input from everyone in the supply chain.
+There would be fewer changes and delays if all parties engaged early, provided constructive input, and relayed it to the draughtsman.

-If changes in requirements were properly provided for, risk and reward fairly addressed, and if appropriate dispute resolution methods were tailored to the complexity of the issues, there would be fewer real disputes – or at least fewer disputes that could not be solved through mediation.
+There would be fewer real disputes – or, at the very least, fewer disputes that could not be resolved through mediation – if changes in requirements were properly provided for, risk and reward were fairly addressed, and appropriate dispute resolution methods were tailored to the complexity of the issues.

-In the real world the best we can hope for is that contracts continue to evolve.
-That starts with everyone insisting on written agreements, and employers obtaining early input from all.
+The best we can hope for in the real world is that contracts continue to evolve.
+This begins with everyone insisting on written agreements and employers soliciting early input from all employees.